-- 1: Yes, attached, [200 words],
+- 1: Yes, attached, [-200 words-]-,]

-- 2: No, not attached, [200 words]
+- 2: No, not attached, [-200 words-]

 - 7.3 Applicant must provide a description for the following Agent of Record (AOR) Policy.
 "Not Applicable" is not considered a response.

-Individual Market - AOR Appointment Policy On- Exchange Business Off- Exchange Business Appointment Process For comparison.
+- Individual Market - AOR Appointment Policy On- Exchange Business Off- Exchange Business Appointment Process For comparison.
 Describe AOR appointment process including the application, mandatory requirements, exclusions, for agents to be appointed with Applicant.
 Also, include the requirements if the agent is to be appointed with a general agency contracted with Applicant.
 100 words.
 100 words.
 Timeline For comparison.
 Provide the AOR appointment timeline for agents.
 Include how the effective date is determined for the new servicing agent and any factors that would result in a retroactive AOR change.
 100 words.
 100 words.
 AOR Change For comparison.
-Provide the policy on AOR changes not requested by the agent, including the criteria and requirements that constitute AOR change.
+Provide Describe the policy on procedure for AOR changes not requested by consumers outside of the agent, including 834 file process.
+For example, if the criteria and requirements that constitute AOR change.consumer contacts the Applicant directly, what is the Applicant's process?
 100 words.
 100 words.
 AOR Change For comparison.
-Describe procedures used to manage AOR changes when the agent files are received electronically from an outside source.
-Include explanation of how changes to assignment of the Federal Employer Identification Number (FEIN) are handled.
+Describe procedures used to manage AOR changes when the agent files are received electronically from change is made via an outside source.
+Include explanation of how changes to assignment of the Federal Employer Identification Number (FEIN) are handled.834 file.
 100 words.
 100 words.

-For comparison.
+AOR Change For comparison.
 Describe any reasons for which Applicant will not make changes to AOR for an enrollment.
 100 words.
 100 words.
 Other For comparison.
 Additional comments 100 words.
+Nothing required 100 words.
 Nothing required

 7.4 Applicant must describe and submit its current Agent of Record (AOR) Commission Schedule for the individual market in California.

-Note: successful Applicants will be required to use a standardized Agent commission program with levels and terms that result in the same aggregate compensation amounts to Agents, whether products are sold within or outside of Covered California.
+Note: successful Successful Applicants will be required to use a standardized Agent commission program with levels and terms that result in the same aggregate compensation amounts to Agents, whether products are sold within or outside of Covered California.
 Successful Applicants may not vary Agent compensation levels by metal tier and must pay the same commission during Open and Special Enrollment for each plan year.

+Single, Radio group.

+1: Yes, attached:-[[200 words-]]

-- 1: Yes, attached: [200 words], 2: No, not attached: [200 words] - 7.5 Applicant must provide a description of the Commission Rate.
+2: No, not attached:-[[200 words-]]

+7.5 Applicant must provide a description of the Commission Rate.
 "Not Applicable" is not considered a response.